0 Items in Your Cart

 Most physicians specialize in one of the following areas: anesthesiology, family and general medicine, general internal medicine, general pediatrics, obstetrics and gynecology, psychiatry, and surgery.
 The greatest number of physicians are in private practice.
 They see patients by appointment in their offices and examining rooms, and visit patients who are confined to the hospital.
 In the hospital, they may perform operations or give other kinds of medical treatment.
 Some physicians also make calls on patients at home if the patient is not able to get to the physician's office or if the illness is an emergency.

 Anesthesiologists focus on surgical patients and pain relief.
-More than 12 percent of physicians are general practitioners or family practitioners.
-They see patients of all ages and both sexes and will diagnose and treat those ailments that are not severe enough or unusual enough to require the services of a specialist.
+General practitioners or family practitioners see patients of all ages and both sexes.
+They will diagnose and treat those ailments that are not severe enough or unusual enough to require the services of a specialist.
 When special problems arise, however, the general practitioner will refer the patient to a specialist.

 General internists diagnose and treat patients with problems that affect internal organ systems, such as the digestive tract, stomach, liver, and kidneys.
 General pediatricians focus on the health of infants, children, teenagers, and young adults.
 Obstetricians and gynecologists specialize in women's health.
 Psychiatrists diagnose and treat patients with mental health issues.
 Surgeons treat and operate on patients who are injured, deformed, or diagnosed with a disease.